 French cuisine isn’t really built for snacking, but when it comes to gougères, everyone is ready to make an exception.
 These delicious French cheese puffs are a real treat.

 Pronounced “gou-jaire”, there is no English word for them, nor an english recipe equivalent.
 Gougères are small, hollow pastry puffs made with a doughy mixture of eggs, butter, flour, and cheese.
-It’s basically puff pastry baked with cheese inside and it’s amazing.
+It’s basically a cheese puff pastry that has been baked.
+And I should mention that it is amazing.
 The French cheese balls, if you will.

 The cheese puffs are crisp on the outside, and slightly soft on the inside.
 They are a great as an hors d’oeuvres or appetizer, or even a light snack.
 They can be served hot or cold, although I do tend to prefer them warm.

 And they are amongst the easiest and most delicious appetizer recipes, you’ll ever make.
 They also store easily, so you can make them in advance and serve them when you are ready.

 There are various types of pâte à choux (choux pastries) in France, with gougères being the most famous of the savory ones filled with cheese.
 You may be more familiar the sweet viennoiserie and dessert versions of choux à la crème or pâte à choux sucrée that are filled with cream and sugar.